 Contemporary: see also Modern.
 Generally, ‘contemporary’ means living/occurring at the same time.
 However, in philosophy, ‘contemporary’ tends to mean late 19th century philosophy forward to the current time.
 Thus, in philosophy, ‘contemporary’ is distinct from ‘modern’ which signifies a specific time period (usually 17th-end of the 19th century).
 I will use the term both ways, but try to make it clear from context.
 (Episode 1)

-Crete: the largest island in the Agean Sea (Episodes 1, 2)
+Crete: the largest island in the Agean Sea.
+Crete has been an island unconnected to any nearby mainland since five million years ago (CITE) (Episodes 1, 2)

 Elgin, Lord: (1766-1841) “Seventh earl of Elgin, who was a British diplomat, explorer, and amateur antiquarian.
 He was the British ambassador to Turkey between 1799 and 1803, during which time he obtained permission to remove the marble metopes from the Parthenon in Athens (Greece was a Turkish province at the time).
 This was done in 1801, the marbles then being taken to London, where they have been on display in the British Museum since 1816″ (CODA2) (Episode 1)